Today you're going to learn all the potential benefits of CBD and CBD oil.

 28. CBD Could Help with Appetite Suppression and Weight Loss

-Although human studies are non-existant, animal studies have shown that CBD is very effective in suppressing appetite and promoting weight loss.
+Animal studies show that CBD is effective in suppressing appetite and promoting weight loss.

-For example, a 2011 study found that rats injected with CBD doses of 2.5 and 5mg/kg/day had much less bodyweight gain than rats who didn't receive CBD.
-Both groups of rats (the group that received CBD, and the group that didn't receive CBD had a larger than average food intake.
+A 2011 study found that rats injected with CBD doses of 2.5 and 5mg/kg/day had much less bodyweight gain than rats who didn’t receive CBD.
+Both groups of rats had a larger than average food intake (42).

 29. CBD Could Help with Nausea

-While it's already widely accepted that THC can help with nausea, there are also studies indicating that CBD could be helpful with nausea.
+It’s already accepted that THC can help with nausea.
+But there are also studies indicating that CBD could be helpful with nausea.

-For example, a 2002 study found that CBD can interfere with nausea that's caused by lithium chloride in mice.
-The researchers conclude that CBD might have therapeutic value in the treatment of chemotherapy-induced nausea, without psychoactive side-effects.
+A 2002 study found that CBD can interfere with nausea that’s caused by lithium chloride in mice (43).
+The researchers conclude that CBD may be valuable in the treatment of chemotherapy-induced nausea.
+Compared to THC, with the advantage that it has no psychoactive effects.

 30. CBD Could Help with Stroke, Hypoxic-Ischemic, and Other Cardiovascular Conditions

-Although further research is needed on humans, initial research done on animals is showing that CBD could be beneficial to the cardiovascular system.
+Animal research shows that CBD could be beneficial to the cardiovascular system.

-For example, a 2013 study found that CBD has direct actions on isolated arteries, causing both acute and time-dependent reduction in vascular tension.
+A 2013 study found that CBD has direct actions on isolated arteries.
+CBD caused both acute and time-dependent reduction in vascular tension (44).

-The same researchers theorize that CBD's potent anti-oxidant and anti-inflammatory effects are responsible for its beneficial effects on the cardiovascular system.
+CBD’s anti-oxidant and anti-inflammatory effects may be beneficial for the cardiovascular system.

 31. CBD Could Help with Graft-Versus-Host-Disease (GVHD)

-When you, for example, are kidney transplant patient, your body can turn against your newly transplanted kidney because it sees it as an invader.
-When someone's body turns against genetically different and transplanted tissue it's called graft-versus-host-disease.
+In organ transplant patients, the body can turn against newly transplanted organs.
+Sometimes the body sees the new organ as an invader.
+When someone’s body turns against genetically different and transplanted tissue it’s called graft-versus-host-disease.

-One study done in 2015 found that CBD could help with acute GVHD.
+One study done in 2015 found that CBD could help with acute GVHD (45).

-48 patients undergoing allogeneic hematopoietic stem cell transplantation (alloHCT) were given CBD 300 mg/day orally starting 7 days before transplantation until day 30.
+48 patients undergoing stem cell transplantation got 300 mg/day of oral CBD, starting 7 days before transplantation until day 30.

 32. CBD Could Help with Psoriasis

-Although further research is needed, a study done in 2007 found that the following cannabinoids: THC, CBD, CBN, and CBG all inhibited the increase of keratinocytes (a type of skin cell) in a concentration-dependent manner.
-The increase of keratinocytes lies at the basis of psoriasis.
+all inhibited the increase of keratinocytes (a type of skin cell) in a concentration-dependent manner.
+The increase of keratinocytes lies at the basis of psoriasis (46).

 33. CBD Could Help with Methicillin-Resistant Staphylococcus Aureus (MRSA)